© 2026 SimplyTrust Software Inc.

 American Eagle FCU is a credit union offering 9 accounts that interact with estate planning in different ways.
 As a membership-based credit union, American Eagle FCU membership is open to anyone who lives, works, worships, or attends school in Hartford, Middlesex, Tolland, and New Haven counties in Connecticut, or Hampden County in Massachusetts.
 Also open to individuals who work or have retired from the healthcare industry anywhere in Connecticut (expanded through Wellness FCU merger, June 2024).
 16 branches across Connecticut.
 Understanding how each account transfers at death—and which ones a trust can hold—helps families avoid probate delays and unintended outcomes.

-American Eagle FCU handles beneficiary designations in branch and by mail.
+Beneficiary changes at American Eagle FCU can be made in branch and by mail.
 Accounts can also be retitled into a trust to keep them out of probate entirely.

 Preparing your estate